Most twins are fraternal or identical, but there are additional subtypes, including mirror twins and conjoined twins, that are rare.

 Twins with different fathers

 - Placenta previa.
-The placenta is low and covers the cervix.
+In placenta previa, the placenta sits too low in the uterus, covering the cervix.

 - Placenta accreta.
-Blood vessels and other parts of the placenta grow too deeply into the uterine wall.
+The placenta attaches too deeply into the uterine wall when placenta accreta occurs.

 - Prematurity.
-An infant is born before 37 weeks of pregnancy.
+A premature baby is one who is born before 37 weeks of pregnancy.

 - Low birth weight.
-Birth weight is less than 5 pounds, 8 ounces
+A baby with low birth weight is born with a weight that’s less than 5 pounds and 8 ounces.

 - Gestational diabetes.
-A mother’s blood sugar is high during pregnancy.
+In gestational diabetes, the birthing parent’s blood sugar is too high during pregnancy.

-Most twins are fraternal or identical.
-There may be a third type called polar body twins.
+Most twins are fraternal or identical, but a third type, polar body twins, might exist too.